andrescol24/ChestAnyWhere/README.md

-# Storage Plugin
+# Chest AnyWhere Plugin
-This plugin allows sharing one inventory accross many servers where this plugin is configured.
+This plugin allows players to open an inventory in any place of the server.
+This inventory can be opened in another servers and send items between them.

+You can configure the size of the inventory with the permissions.